aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

   * DELETE /workflow/stage/{Name}
   * DELETE /workflow/{Name}

-## Dataplane API
+## Data plane API

-* Create an asset in the dataplane from a json input composed of the input key and bucket of the object:
+* Create an asset in the data plane from a json input composed of the input key and bucket of the object:

   `POST /create`